Sedona has over 2 million visitors a year.

 It snows in the winter, but the snow melts by noon.

 The top of Bell Rock looks like a bell.

 Home to a natural waterslide, Slide Rock.

-Tony Bennett performed a concert at the now defunct Sedona Cultural Park.
+Tony Bennett performed a concert at the now defunct Cultural Park.

-Ann Miller and Donald O’Connor were residents of Sedona and were often seen at Basha’s.
+Ann Miller and Donald O’Connor were residents and were often seen at Basha’s.

 Sedona International Film Festival plays host to many movie stars, directors and producers.
 Past honorees include Ed Asner, Rita Rudner, Sean Young and Ted Danson.